SDRU/IntegratedSetup/README.md

-Slowly integrating all devices at BLOG, University of Basel.
+Feedback-driven irrigation system.
+Irrigation starts only based on feedback from the thermal camera - when current temperature exceeds a threshold.
+Threshold is continuously adapting based on previous measurements.

 This script controls:
-    - irrigation system TESCOM ER5000
+* irrigation system TESCOM ER5000
-    - air flow controller Eleveflow OB1
+* air flow controller Eleveflow OB1
-    - thermal camera FLIR A655
+* thermal camera FLIR A655
-    - shutter Thorlabs SH1
+* shutter Thorlabs SH1

 Irrigation: always on